espressomd/espresso/doc/sphinx/electrostatics.rst

         probably want to disable the neutralization for non-neutral systems.
         This corresponds then to a formal regularization of the forces and energies :cite:`ballenegger09a`.
-Also, if you add neutralizing walls explicitely as constraints, you have to disable the neutralization.
+Also, if you add neutralizing walls explicitly as constraints, you have to disable the neutralization.
         When using a dielectric contrast or full metallic walls (``delta_mid_top != 0`` or ``delta_mid_bot != 0`` or
         ``const_pot=1``), ``neutralize`` is overwritten and switched off internally.